BooleanBean/discord-bot-dashboard/README.md

 ### License

-This project licensed with `GNU General Public License 3.0`.
+This project is licensed under the `GNU General Public License 3.0`